Bryzzle/389Rfall18/week/5/writeup/README.md

   The next thing I had to figure out was how to dereference the pointer passed by one of the arguments, so that I could change its value.
 I figured out I could do mov [rdi] to accomplish this, but I was having errors because of the size of the second operand.
 I figured out that the second register/operand had to match the size of the what the first register is asking for (a byte).
 I used mov [rdi], sil and it worked since sil is only one byte.

   The last thing I had to figure out was how to get the register to move by one, so that the letter I was copying in would shift along the string.
-I had to thing about how I would move a pointer in C. In C you would just do p++.
-So I incremented the register, rdi, by 1, and it worked.
+I had to think about how I would move a pointer in C. In C, you would just do p++, so I incremented the register, rdi, by 1 and it worked.

   The second function, was mostly the same idea except I had to first store the value of [rsi] into a temporary variable, since the program would not compile if I did mov [rdi], [rsi].